erfanara/pppoe_mac_spoofing/README.md

-# WIP: flowlat
+# WIP: pppoe mac spoofing

-This project aims to measure the latency of TCP connections (specifically SYN-SYN/ACK) to provide an alternative to plain ICMP ping monitoring.

-Flowlat makes use of eBPF for identifying packets on ingress and egress of the Linux networking stack.
+This is a experimental project using eBPF, aims to change the source mac address of pppoe frames.
+This is called source NAT (snat) or maybe mac spoofing.